M0AX-Developer/M0AX-Developer/README.md

 - 👋 Hi, I’m @M0AX-Developer
-- 👀 I’m learning html/css/javaScript and PYTHON
+- 👀 I’m a UI/UX designer for web and mobile, I'm good with html,css and javascript
-- 🌱 I’m currently a student that want to develop web pages
+- 🌱 I’m currently a student that want to offer a good experience on web apps
-- 💞️ right now, I'm ok alone, but any kind of help is great
+- 💞️ right now, I'm ok working for a personal project

 <!---
 M0AX-Developer/M0AX-Developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.